censys/censys-python/docs/usage-v2.rst

 There are three API options that this library provides access to:

--  ``search`` - Allows searches against the Hosts index using the same search syntax as the `web app <https://search.censys.io/search/language?resource=hosts>`__.
+-  :attr:`search <censys.search.v2.api.CensysSearchAPIv2.search>` - Allows searches against the Hosts index using the same search syntax as the `web app <https://search.censys.io/search/language?resource=hosts>`__.
--  ``view`` - Returns the structured data we have about a specific Host, given the resource's natural ID.
+-  :attr:`view <censys.search.v2.api.CensysSearchAPIv2.view>` - Returns the structured data we have about a specific Host, given the resource's natural ID.
--  ``aggregate`` - Allows you to view resources as a spectrum based on attributes of the resource, similar to the `Report Builder page <https://search.censys.io/search/report?resource=hosts>`__ on the web app.
+-  :attr:`aggregate <censys.search.v2.api.CensysSearchAPIv2.aggregate>` - Allows you to view resources as a spectrum based on attributes of the resource, similar to the `Report Builder page <https://search.censys.io/search/report?resource=hosts>`__ on the web app.

 More details about each option can be found in the `Censys API documentation <https://search.censys.io/api>`__.
-A list of index fields can be found in the `Censys API definitions page <https://search.censys.io/api/v2/docs>`__.
+A list of index fields can be found in the `Censys API definitions page <https://search.censys.io/api>`__.

 Python class objects must be initialized for each resource index (Hosts).

--  ``CensysHosts``
+-  :attr:`CensysHosts <censys.search.v2.CensysHosts>`

 ``search``
 ----------

-Below we show an example using the ``CensysHosts`` index.
+Below we show an example using the :attr:`CensysHosts <censys.search.v2.CensysHosts>` index.

 .. code:: python